Watermelon Peperomia Care is essential if you want to maintain its beautiful watermelon-like leaves marked with silver and dark green stripes!

 Use any regular houseplant potting mix.
 You can also prepare your own with the help of some suggested recipes here.
 Just remember, your substrate must be loamy and well-draining so that it doesn’t collect water.

-Water the plant when the top 1 inch of soil looks dry and never allow the pot to sit in water.
+Water the plant when the top inch of soil looks dry and never allow the soil to be consistently moist.
 Keep an eye on the outdoor plant in warm weather as it may need more frequent irrigation.
-During fall and winter, reduce watering.
+During fall and winter, reduce watering!

 Temperature and Humidity

-Watermelon peperomia is a tropical plant, and it loves a humid surrounding.
+Watermelon peperomia is a warm climate plant, and it loves a humid surrounding.
 To maintain it, place the pot on a tray filled with water and pebbles.
-For tips for raising humidity, click here.
+For tips on raising humidity, click here.

 Watermelon Peperomia Care

 This beautiful specimen is a light feeder.
-Extra supply of nutrients may result in a weak, leggy, and excessive growth instead of a bushy, compact plant.
+An extra supply of nutrients may result in a weak, leggy, and excessive growth instead of a bushy, compact plant.

-Fertilize the plant every 5-6 weeks during spring and summer and every 2 to 3 months in fall and winter (don’t fertilize in winter, if you live in a really cold climate) with a balanced, water-soluble fertilizer.
+Fertilize the plant every 3-4 weeks during spring and summer and every 2 months in fall and winter (don’t fertilize in winter, if you live in a really cold climate) with a balanced, water-soluble fertilizer.
 Feed with half or one-quarter strength of the quantity suggested by the manufacturer.
 Avoid using granular fertilizer!

 The plant doesn’t require repotting, as it likes to live in a slightly pot-bound state.
-Repotting can be done after two-three years to 1 or 2 sizes bigger pot during the spring.
+Repotting can be done after two or three years to 1 or 2 sizes bigger pots after the winter.